miteshgupta07/Face-Recognition-with-Real-Time-Database/README.md

-# Face Recognition System with Real-Time Database
+# 🙎‍♂️Face Recognition System with Real-Time Database

-## Overview
+## 📋 Overview

 This project is a Face Recognition System that generates face encodings for stored data and uses these encodings to recognize new faces.
 When a new face is recognized, the data is added to a real-time database using Firebase.

-## Features
+## ✨ Features

-- **Face Encoding Generation:** Generates unique encodings for faces stored in the database.
+- **🔢 Face Encoding Generation:** Generates unique encodings for faces stored in the database.
-- **Real-Time Face Recognition:** Recognizes new faces using the generated encodings.
+- **🕵️ Real-Time Face Recognition:** Recognizes new faces using the generated encodings.
-- **Real-Time Database Integration:** Adds recognized face data to Firebase in real-time.
+- **🔄 Real-Time Database Integration:** Adds recognized face data to Firebase in real-time.

-## Technologies Used
+## 🛠️ Technologies Used

 - Python
 - OpenCV
 - dlib
 - Firebase

-## Installation
+## 🚀 Installation

 To get started with the project, follow these steps: